 Diphtheria is a highly contagious disease.
 It is usually transmitted via droplet particles that are coughed or sneezed into the air.
 It can cause a thick covering in the back of the throat that can lead to breathing problems or heart failure.

 Tetanus is another very serious infection that is caused by the bacterial toxin of Clostridium tetani bacterium.
 The bacteria reside in soil and the intestinal tracts of certain mammals.
 The bacteria can enter the body through an open wound, multiply, and produce a toxin that can affect nerves controlling muscle activity.
 A common symptom of tetanus infection is stiffness of the jaw muscles ("lockjaw").

 Tetanus and diphtheria disease are rare in the United States because of the high numbers of people who have been immunized.
 However, the consequences of untreated tetanus or diphtheria can be very serious.

 Pertussis, or whooping cough, is an upper respiratory illness caused by the toxin of Bordetella pertussis bacteria.
 The organism is highly contagious, spreads easily and can cause serious illness, especially in infants.

-The number of people infected with pertussis is rising to epidemic levels, especially in adolescents, despite widespread vaccination.
-The Centers for Disease Control and Prevention (CDC) reported over 25,000 cases of whooping cough in the United States in 2005 .
+The number of people infected with pertussis is at epidemic levels, especially in adolescents, despite widespread vaccination.
+The Centers for Disease Control and Prevention reported over 48,000 cases of whooping cough in the United States in 2012 .
 Since pertussis is significantly underreported, the number of people actually infected with pertussis each year in the United States is likely closer to 1 to 3 million.